denisdefreyne/neps/README.md

 nanoc Enhancement Proposals
 ===========================

-The nanoc enhancement proposals (NEPs) are meant to structure ideas for features, enhancements and changes in a more formal way.
-This repository contains all NEPs.
-The name "nanoc enhancement proposal" comes from Python's "Python Enhancement Proposal" (PEP).
+**DEPRECATED:** The NEPs are no longer used.
+Instead, the nanoc GitHub issue tracker is used, along with the [Trello board for nanoc 4.0](https://trello.com/board/nanoc-4-0/51671a676672ded155000027).

-The NEP process is still very new and very much in flux.
+The nanoc enhancement proposals (NEPs) were meant to structure ideas for features, enhancements and changes in a more formal way.